Scaling limits of random normal matrix processes at singular boundary points: Introduction and main results

-There is nothing which prevents the limiting kernel $K$ from being trivial, i.e., we may well have $K=0$.
-In this case the point process $\config_n$ degenerates to the trivial point field, all of whose $k$-point functions vanishes identically.
-As we shall see, this happens when we rescale about certain types of singularities.
-However, when we shift focus and rescale about a suitable moving point, approaching the singular point from the inside of the droplet at a suitable distance away, we will obtain new, non-degenerate, limiting point fields.
+There is nothing which prevents a limiting kernel $K$ from being trivial, i.e., we may well have $K=0$.
+In this case the limit is the trivial point field, all of whose $k$-point functions vanishes identically.
+On the other hand, the case when we rescale about a regular boundary point was recently settled in a fairly general situation: